 |Bronson armed in Death Wish 4: The Crackdown|

-From what I’ve heard the Death Wish series dropped any believability or humanity as the series progressed.
+The Death Wish series dropped any believability or humanity as the series progressed.
 Action soon became the only selling point.
 While it can be fun to see Bronson kicking some punk ass, it would be nice if the films contained a bit more than that.
 A simple sock filled with quarters was no longer enough and now Bronson was armed to the teeth.